denerose/AdventOfCode2024/README.md

 - Task 1: 8401132154762
 - Task 2: 95297119227552

 This one felt too easy but in a good way.
 Part two only required adding two lines of code because I had a suspicion that I would end up having to add additional operators to the part 1 check.
+Building my cute little Calibration Equation class probably took longer than coding up the solver.

 #### Day 8: Resonant Collinearity
 The day we had to calculate the grid positions of 'antinodes' based on pairs of 'antennae' (chars in the grid).